denko-rb/denko-piboard/README.md

   - Internal Pull Down/Up
   - Digital Out
   - Digital In
-  - PWM Out (use on any pin disables Pi's analog audio out, cancels Servo on same pin)
+  - PWM Out (use on any pin disables PCM out, cancels Servo on same pin)
-  - Servo   (use on any pin disables Pi's analog audio out, cancels PWM Out on same pin)
+  - Servo   (use on any pin disables PCM out, cancels PWM Out on same pin)
   - ToneOut (uses waves, one at a time per board, cancels any Infrared Out)
   - I2C
     - Must enable with `raspi-config` before use.
 Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).